ajackson149/CS4337-Project/README.md

 As a librarian the librarian password is adminpassword

+Extra credit:
+Needs a login in order to access library functions.
+Functionality for multiple users to log in, even having a librarian with admin permissions.
+Homepage for borrowers that lets them log in, and query the status of the checkouts Displaying multiple results, multiple books can be checked out via control + click or shift + click

 Shoot me a message on discord if you have trouble with anything.